tobyapp/hitch_api/README.md

 ###PUT /findUser
 http://localhost:3000/findUser

-Retrieve a user using a PUT reuqest with a JSON file containg the 'userId' in the body of the request in the form:
+Retrieve a user using a PUT request with a JSON file containing the 'userId' in the body of the request in the form:

 { "userId" : "58999b70e272b808bf1ae61b" }